jhenriquez/GoodReaderBot/README.md

 A telegram bot to search and share books from [GoodReads](https://www.goodreads.com).
 GoodReader is an [inline mode](https://core.telegram.org/bots/inline) bot.

+### Usage

+To search and share books one only needs to reference the bot from any conversation (individual or group) on telegram by typing `@goodreaderbot <query>`.

 ### Current Status

 At the present the bot resolves book searchs using the [Goodreads Search Books API](https://www.goodreads.com/api/index#search.books) and renders it results using [InlineQueryResultArticle](https://core.telegram.org/bots/api#inlinequeryresultarticle) objects.

-When an item is selected the message sent to the room is Goodreads book show URL.
-This might suffice for the moment since telegram crawls it for richer content.
+When an item is selected a HTML based [text message](https://core.telegram.org/bots/api#html-style) is rendered in the room.
+This message contains the title of the book, the author, links to both the author and book profiles on Goodreads and the book's cover if available.

 ## Contributions